SFTP vs. SCP: What's the Difference?

 SCP does allow a simple method of downloading a directory recursively, including all child files and directories, which is more complex with the plain command line SFTP client, but simple to perform using GUI clients or using the lftp command line.

-4. File size limitations or concurrency limitations
+4. SCP vs. SFTP file size limitations or concurrency limitations

 Neither SCP nor SFTP have file size restrictions or concurrency limitations.